 - 100% medical grade silicone, wood, glass, stainless steel, and ceramic toys have a much longer lifespan; lasting years, rather than months.

-- Like skin, cheaper jelly products have pores which can absorb (and trap) bodily fluids, lube and bacteria during use, potentially becoming a breeding ground for bacteria in the process.
+- Like skin, cheaper jelly products have pores which can absorb (and trap) bodily fluids, lube and bacteria during use.
+When this happens they potentially become a breeding ground for bacteria.
 Fortunately all of the above materials are non-porous and can be fully sterilized.

 - Many come with limited warranties offering either free replacement or a percentage off future purchases, saving you money in the long run.